kthhrv/birthday-demo/README.md

   - For instance we could use AWS API Gateway but Django Rest Framework is an excellent open source option.
 - Maintainablity over raw performance.
   - NodeJs can be more performant than Python but in a Python shop it will induce more developer overhead.

+## Code implimentation choices

+- My first choice would be Django Rest Framework but this is hardly a 'simple' solution.
+- Considered using python http.server as the simplist possible python implemtation but it doesn't suport PUT http method.

 ## Localdev